julianchen24/GitCherry/docs/design_spec.md

 5. Conflict handling (if any):

    * Show “Merge conflict detected.
 Resolve or abort?”
-   * On resolve, continue; on abort, restore pre-op state.
+   * On resolve, continue; on abort, restore pre-op state
-6. Write operation details to `.gitcherry/logs/YYYYMMDD_HHMM.json`.
+6. Write operation details to `.gitcherry/logs/YYYYMMDD_HHMM.json`

 ### B. Selective Rollback

-**Purpose:** Revert one or more contiguous commits from the current branch.
+**Purpose:** Revert one or more contiguous commits from the current branch **Workflow:**
-**Workflow:**

-1. User highlights commits to revert.
+1. User highlights commits to revert
-2. TUI shows preview → “Will undo 3 commits.”
+2. TUI shows preview → “Will undo 3 commits”
 3. GitCherry runs:

    ```bash
    git revert --no-commit <start>^..<end>
    git commit -m "<user or auto message>"
    ```
-4. If conflict → TUI prompt for manual resolve/abort.
+4. If conflict → TUI prompt for manual resolve/abort

 ### C. Branch Restoration

-**Purpose:** Recreate a branch from any historical commit.
+**Purpose:** Recreate a branch from any historical commit **Workflow:**
-**Workflow:**

-1. User selects a commit from the log.
+1. User selects a commit from the log
-2. Prompt: “Enter new branch name” (default suggestion `feature/resurrected-<oldbranch>`).
+2. Prompt: “Enter new branch name” (default suggestion `feature/resurrected-<oldbranch>`)
 3. Execute:

    ```bash